These fitting instructions should be followed in gallery order and not rushed.

 When grinding the flange, it also needs to be ground so that it tapers inwards slightly towards the centre of the car as described in the diagram.

-Remember that the door glass has a very slight curvature, the flange needs grinding to mirror this slight curvature.
+Remember that the door glass has a very slight curve from top to bottom and the flange needs grinding to follow this slight curvature.

-When the flanges have been succesfully tailored to the car, unlatch the hardtop, shift it rearwards slightly, and draw a pencil line to create 10mm clearance so the flange doesn't foul the rear deck panel as pictured.
+When the flanges have been succesfully tailored to the car, unlatch the hardtop, shift it rearwards slightly, and draw a pencil line 10mm up from the level of the rear deck to allow enough clearance when the hardtop is slid rearward and avoids the flange fouling the rear deck panel as pictured.

-The window MUST NOT be bonded tight up to this face - a cushioning bed of sealant is essential, therefore the face of this 'B' pillar must be inset from the glass level (measured from the INSIDE surface of the door glass NOT the outside) by around 3-5mm.
+In any case, the quarter light window MUST NOT be bonded tight up to this 'B' pillar face - a cushioning bed of sealant is essential to allow for vibration, flexing, and expansion in differing temperatures and weather, therefore the face of this 'B' pillar must be inset from the glass level (measured from the INSIDE surface of the door glass NOT the outside) by around 3-5mm.

 FINAL PREPARATION BEFORE PAINTING: